Tsum Valley Trek

 Day 11: Nile – Mu Gompa

-Day 10: Mu Gompa all day
+Day 10: Mu Gompa All-Day

 Day 13: Mu Gompa to Burgi village via Milarepa cave

 We trace our way back on the same trail that we took on our way up until Sihar Khola.
 The village is small and beautiful and close to Sihar Khola.
-Once we reach Burgi we rest our bags and climb up to Milarepa cave, a cave where Tibetan guru is believed to have meditated.
-You can as well see the footstep of the sage printed on a rock.
+Once we reach Burgi we rest our bags and climb up to Milarepa cave, a cave where the Tibetan guru is believed to have meditated.
+You can also see the footstep of the sage printed on a rock.
 Overnight in Burgi.

 Day 14: Burgi village – Chumling